 A new era for the railway sector

 Some railway lines in Norway, including a large number of single-track sections, are still operated entirely manually.
 This megaproject is the beginning of a new era for Norway’s railway sector.
 Bane NOR has created the railway of the future with one of Norway’s largest digitalization projects.
 The commissioning of all lines will be completed by 2034.
-The first lines will open in 2022, starting with the approximately 500 kilometer-long northern section of the Nordlandsbanen (to be commissioned in October 2022), when a service contract that ends in 2059 will also come into force.
+The first lines Gjøvikbanen and Nordlandsbanen are to open in 2023, with a service contract that ends in 2059 also coming into force.

 Siemens offers a leading-edge solution for the Norwegian ERTMS program.
 Thanks to its superior technological expertise and a proven ability to deliver, Siemens is the ideal partner for us and for this challenging project.
 We’re thrilled to be working with Siemens to develop a digital rail network.Sverre Kjenne, Chief Operating Officer, Bane NOR